-In [366] and [367] Eshghi and Azimi [366] discuss a programming model for finding graceful labelings of large graphs.
+In [397] and [398] Eshghi and Azimi [397] discuss a programming model for finding graceful labelings of large graphs.
 The computational results show that the models can easily solve the graceful labeling problems for large graphs.
 They used this method to verify that all trees with 30, 35, or 40 vertices are graceful.
-Stanton and Zarnke [1027] and Koh, Rogers, and Tan [593], [594], [597] gave methods for combining graceful trees to yield larger graceful trees.
-Rogers in [873] and Koh, Tan, and Rogers in [596] provide recursive constructions to create graceful trees.
-Burzio and Ferrarese [244] have shown that the graph obtained from any graceful tree by subdividing every edge is also graceful.
-Morgan [794] has used Skolem sequences to construct classes of graceful trees.
-In 1979 Bermond [192] conjectured that lobsters are graceful (a lobster is a tree with the property that the removal of the endpoints leaves a caterpillar).
-Morgan [793] has shown that all lobsters with perfect matchings are graceful.
-Mishra and Panigrahi [788] and [826] found classes of graceful lobsters of diameter at least five.
-They show another class of lobsters is graceful in [789].
-In [928] Sethuraman and Jesintha [928] explores how one can generate graceful lobsters from a graceful caterpillar while in [932] and [933] (see also [542]) they show how to generate graceful trees from a graceful star.
-More special cases of Bermond's conjecture have been done by Ng [809], by Wang, Jin, Lu, and Zhang [1111], Abhyanker [2], and by Mishra and Panigrahi [789].
+Stanton and Zarnke [1133] and Koh, Rogers, and Tan [656], [657], [660] gave methods for combining graceful trees to yield larger graceful trees.
+Rogers in [971] and Koh, Tan, and Rogers in [659] provide recursive constructions to create graceful trees.
+Burzio and Ferrarese [269] have shown that the graph obtained from any graceful tree by subdividing every edge is also graceful.
+In 1979 Bermond [217] conjectured that lobsters are graceful (a lobster is a tree with the property that the removal of the endpoints leaves a caterpillar).
+Morgan [880] has shown that all lobsters with perfect matchings are graceful.